-Today we are going to talk about the sticky subject of earthquake insurance.
+Today we are rattling off about the shaky subject of earthquake insurance.
 We touched on this a little bit in our Financial Preparedness series, including best earthquake insurance practices, but we are going to go a bit more in-depth on for this update.

 Who needs earthquake insurance?